ThomasSt0rm/VNI/Docs/StepsTaken.md

 My chose goes for ECS, all explanation can be found in 'Why' section.
 I will use Ansible playbook to provision ECS cluster and use Bastion with Ansible to install LDAP client settings on cluster.

+The cluster itself is built within 3 steps in Ansible playbook:
+1. Create empty cluster
+2. Create Launch Confirguration for ECS nodes
+3. Create AutoScaling Group for Node

+LC contains user_data, so ECS servers will automatically register themselves in the cluster and have necessary LDAP settings.